 - Embedding an information literacy test into your MOLE course: instruction video [03:29]

 - If you wish to assess the information literacy of your students, we suggest you include an assessment exercise in the form of a test.
 We have made available in MOLE a library information literacy test, and a plagiarism test.
 To embed an information literacy test into your MOLE course, follow this short instruction video.
-If you would like any assistance or advice, please contact Jenny Pacheco (firstname.lastname@example.org) from the Library's Learning and Research Services: Learning Technology Team
+If you would like any assistance or advice, please contact Jen Pacheco (firstname.lastname@example.org) from the Library Learning Services Unit.

 - Embedding information literacy